Empowering Future Female Leaders: Q&A with the CEO of Children’s Hospital of Philadelphia, Madeline Bell

 The only way you really move the dial is to have more women who are CEOs and who are on boards of corporations and non-profits.
 Until you can do that, the conversation doesn’t really change.
 As a woman CEO in Philadelphia, there are not many of us, and I feel responsible to do whatever I can to help bring other women along.
 I care deeply about the next generation having more opportunities than even I had.

 Innovation starts by serving the community, and the people, who inspire you to chase your passion.
 That’s why UnitedHealthcare is proud to shine a spotlight on Philadelphia’s forward thinkers and their outside of the box ideas through the Inspiring Innovation series.
-To find out more about UnitedHealthcare, visit uhc.com/phillyinnovation.This post is a sponsored collaboration between UnitedHealthcare and Philadelphia magazine's advertising department.
+To find out more about UnitedHealthcare, visit uhc.com/phillyinnovation.This is a paid partnership between UnitedHealthcare and Philadelphia Magazine's City/Studio